jaanga/jaanga.github.io/cookbook-threejs/examples/editing/fillet-line-array/readme.md

 * Beginning to handle concavity and convexity
 * Displays offset lines
-* Displys markers at intersections of offset lines
+* Displays markers at intersections of offset lines

 ### 2016-06-06 ~ R3